 Congratulations to Regina Agu and Eyakem Gulilat, the 2018 UH CASE-PRH Fellows!
 We are excited to work with them throughout the year on their creative research that explores ideas around People and Place.
-Join us on Feb 21 at 6:30 pm at Project Row Houses for their artist lectures!
+Find out more and view their artist lectures.

 News & Updates

 You will receive about one email per month during the school year to keep you up to date with center news, events, and topics of interest.
 Your email will never be sold or given to anybody.